| Report by KTLfsktl@uaf.edu

 hear was the band.
 And the sound from them was too loud to

 be clear-it was muffled from overload.
 Very frustrating.
+I remember that at

 the first Roxy show, the first night, Lucy looked up into